-Accurate records are kept by the class teacher and SENCO.
+Accurate records are kept by the class teacher and SENCO and data is carefully tracked.
 The child's outcomes, teaching strategies and the involvement of specialists informs the One Page Profile.
 This One Page Profile provides an accurate and comprehensive summary of the child and is a used to inform all staff and as part of the transition process from class to class and when transferring to a new school.
+The One Page profile is updated annually and then termly as needed.